opsschool/curriculum/loadbalancing_101.rst

   These health checks can be simplistic ICMP pings to ensure host availabilty to advanced HTTP (layer 7) health checks that use HTTP response codes or content matching.
-* Can provide a layer abstraction such that end user endpoints remain consistent (i.e URLs) as backend application infrastructure expands (or contracts)
+* Can provide a layer of abstraction such that end user endpoints remain consistent (i.e URLs) as backend application infrastructure expands (or contracts)
 * Can be either software based (aka reverse proxies) or hardware based (physical devices optimized for network throughput and ISO layer 2,3 and 4 routing).
 * Can be tuned by itself for max conns?